 - a.
-Mixable

-- b.
-Safe

-- c.
-Non-hazardous

-- 113. Cross contamination is when two or more products may be:

-- a. mixed together without impacting how effective each is when applied separately.

-- b. when ingredients from one product are taken up by another.

-- c. when mixed together the sum of the two is synergystic.

-- 114. Massachusetts pesticide law requires licensed applicators have:

-- a. liability insurance.

-- b. an active drivers license.

-- c. a physical office/place of business
+Mixable - b.
+Safe - c.
+Non-hazardous - 113.
+Cross contamination is when two or more products may be: - a. mixed together without impacting how effective each is when applied separately. - b. when ingredients from one product are taken up by another. - c. when mixed together the sum of the two is synergystic. - 114.
+Synergism is - a. when two pesticides are mixed together and the total potency equals the sum of each independent substance. - b. when three pesticides are mixed together - c. when two pesticides are mixed together and the total potency is greater than the sum of each independently - 115.
+Compatability is - a. when two pesticides are mixed together and create a new, unique mode of action - b. when two pesticides are mixed together and each works independently without affecting the other - c. when two pesticides are mixed together to form an emulsion - 116.
+Massachusetts pesticide law requires licensed applicators have: - a. liability insurance. - b. an active drivers license. - c. a physical office/place of business

-- 115. Is it legally possible to apply a pesticide for a pest not expressly listed on the label?

-- a.
-Yes

-- b.
-No

-- c.
-Yes, If recommended by a Cooperative Extension agent or licensed Entomologist

-- 116. A pesticide concentrate is:

-- a. a solid that dissolves in water

-- b. a formulation before any dilution occurs

-- c. a liquid that dissolves in another liquid
+- 117. Is it legally possible to apply a pesticide for a pest not expressly listed on the label? - a.
+Yes - b.
+No - c.
+Yes, If recommended by a Cooperative Extension agent or licensed Entomologist - 118.
+A pesticide concentrate is: - a. a solid that dissolves in water - b. a formulation before any dilution occurs - c. a liquid that dissolves in another liquid

-Revised March, 2021
+Revised for May, 2021